maheshdharhari/CreateChunkFromFile/README.md

 1. **Select a File**
    Click the "Browse" button to select a CSV or Excel (`.xlsx`) report file.

-2. **Set the Row Limit**
+2. **Set the Chunk Size**
    Enter the number of rows to include in each split CSV file (e.g., `1000`).

 3. **Start the Process**
-   Click the "Start" button to begin processing and splitting the file.
+   Click the "Create" button to begin processing and splitting the file.
 The application will run the file processing in the background to avoid freezing the user interface.

 4. **Check Results**
    After processing, the generated CSV files will be named according to the user-defined naming convention and will be saved in the same directory.